slnader/slnader.github.io/index.md

 Studying a natural experiment in which 5-10% of draft opinions by judges of the Board of Veterans Appeals (BVA) were randomly selected for "quality review" by a team of full-time staff attorneys, we show that quality review had no appreciable effects on appeals or remands.

+### Due Process and Mass Adjudication: Crisis and Reform
+with Daniel E. Ho, David Ames, and David Marcus, _Stanford Law Review 72_ (Forthcoming, 2019)

+We ask whether management programs that agencies use systematically to audit and improve the quality of their judges' decision-making can uphold the promise of due process in mass adjudication.

 ### New Evidence on Information Disclosure through Restaurant Hygiene Grading: Reply
 with Zoe C. Ashwood and Daniel E. Ho, _American Economic Journal: Policy_ (Forthcoming, 2019)